 This medium also retains opportunities to target the ideal audience, by picking specific channels and air times.
 Since certain demographics are often aligned with certain channels, timing can produce effective ad spend.
 But, this all relies on guesswork.

-Cord-cutting has certainly contributed to the rise in digital streaming, but more importantly, this progression isn't going back.
+Cord-cutting has contributed to the rise in digital streaming, but more importantly, this direction isn't going back.
 Here’s some of the latest about TV audiences:

 Broadcasts Present a Highly Targeted Audience